Small Business Alliance

 Highlight and recognize exceptional small businesses in the government information technology community.

 - To be a part of the ACT-IAC Small Business Alliance you must first be a member of ACT-IAC.
 To join ACT-IAC please click here.
+To join the Small Business Alliance click here to go to the group page and click the join group button at the top of the page.

 ACT-IAC Small Business Alliance Leadership